 A 2010 study in the Spine Journal also looked at the effectiveness of spinal manipulation as a headache treatment.
 The researchers looked at 80 patients and divided them into two groups.
 One group received spinal manipulation treatment, while the other group received light massage.
 The results showed that the spinal manipulation group saw a significant amount of pain reduction in comparison to the other group.
 The researchers also found that spinal manipulation in moderate doses is a viable option for the treatment of severe headaches.

 According to the American Chiropractic Association, (ACA), a 2011 Journal of Manipulative and Physiological Therapeutics study found that chiropractic care, including spinal manipulation, improves a migraine and cervicogenic headaches.
 This is because most headaches are triggered in the neck area, according to ACA.

 Total Chiropractic Care and Wellness Can Help Relieve Pain

 Total Chiropractic Care and Wellness offers spinal manipulation and other chiropractic care to help our patients find pain management.
-In addition to headaches, we help people who suffer from back and neck pain as well as those who’ve been injured from sports or were involved in a car accident.
+In addition to headaches, we help people who suffer from back pain, neck pain, as well as those who’ve been injured from sports or were hurt in a car accident.
 We know how difficult it is to live with chronic headache pain and we’d like to help.
 Why continue to feel so much pain?
 Contact us today.